 If you're walking through the Little Tokyo neighborhood of Los Angeles, you'll find the Onizuka Memorial, which honors Japanese American astronaut Ellison S. Onizuka who perished in the Challenger explosion in 1986.
 After the Challenger tragedy, the City of Los Angeles renamed the street that runs through the Weller Court area of Little Tokyo to Astronaut Ellison S. Onizuka Street.
 Situated on Onizuka Street is a stunning monument that includes a scale model of Challenger and plaques dedicated to Onizuka and the six other astronauts who died in the disaster.

-Neil A. Armstrong Flight Research Center
+Neil A. Armstrong Flight Research Center (Temporarily Closed to the Public)

 Located on Edwards Air Force Base, the Armstrong Flight Research Center is NASA’s aeronautical testing initiatives headquarters.
 This means that Armstrong facilitates the flights of a variety of experimental aircraft, including some that can go to space — such as the Dream Chaser, pictured above.
 Armstrong Flight Researcher Center's desert locale is ideal for aeronautical R&D due to its topography and weather.
 However, because of its location on an Air Force base, it is not open to the general public.
 The Air Force does run tours of the base including certain parts of the Armstrong Flight Research Center, but reservations fill up well in advance, so book early to secure your place on the tour.